 Work That Matters programs humanize the work of government.
 Work That Matters programs put a face on public services and serve to inform the public about the dedicated professionals who make up the government workforce.

 Work That Matters is an outgrowth of the AFT Public Employees department’s Quality Services from Quality People program.
 Montana’s MEA-MFT launched the first Work That Matters program (and coined the slogan) in 2003 in response to legislative initiatives that would erode quality public services through a variety of means, including inadequate funding for both physical and programmatic public structures to privatization of public services to the private sector.

-- Meet some public employees and see why their work matters.
-(See links above.)
+- Meet some public employees and see why their work matters (see links at right).

 - View Montana 'Work That Matters' tour video and Alaska television ads highlighting the work of public employees.

 - View local billboards and postcards highlighting Work That Matters and AFT members.

 "Work That Matters campaign introduces lawmakers to public employees"

 Thanks to a new AFT Connecticut initiative, state lawmakers are getting the chance to meet a range of public employees—and learn about the work they do on behalf of the state's residents.
 Read more.

 The insidious attacks on the affordability of government programs and services, combined with the assault on public employees' collective bargaining rights and compensation, dominated the agenda at the joint conference of AFT Public Employees and AFT Healthcare.
 Read more.